Poems

 Portrait of the Artist as a Young Man

-A Portrait of the Artist as a Young Man When Joyce arrived in Trieste in 1904 he had already written 12 chapters of his novel Stephen Hero, begun earlier that year.
+When Joyce arrived in Trieste in 1904 he had already written 12 chapters of his novel Stephen Hero, begun earlier that year.

-On September 8, 1907, increasingly dissatisfied with the novel’s form, he told Stanislaus that he would rewrite it in 5 chapters after finishing his short story ‘The Dead
+On September 8, 1907, increasingly dissatisfied with the novel’s form, he told Stanislaus that he would rewrite it in 5 chapters after finishing his short story ‘The Dead”

 By the end of November he had rewritten the first chapters of Stephen Hero as Chapter 1 of the Portrait, by March of 1908 he had finished the 2nd Chapter and by April he had given the 3rd Chapter to Stanislaus to read.
 At this point, the revision of Stephen Hero seems to have stopped, in part because of the difficulties of presenting Stephen’s development after the sermon episode, and in part because of Joyce’s financial difficulties and frustration with writing which led him to consider other options for making money.